adobe/spectrum-css/components/vars/README.md

-# `@spectrum-css/vars`
+# `@spectrum-css/dietvars`

 The vars component contains all the variables that drive the presentation of a component.
+This is the diet version.

 ## CSS Usage